cds-snc/notification-api/README.md

 ### Python version

 This codebase is Python 3 only.
 At the moment we run 3.9.1 in production.
-You will run into problems if you try to use Python 3.4 or older, or Python 3.7 or newer.
+You will run into problems if you try to use Python 3.4 or older.

 ## To update application dependencies